isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ## Summary

 In this blog post, it was detailed a real use of a company that uses KubeVirt to run standardized environments to run and test the code of their applications.
-In their use case, VMs are spinned up on demand in the OKD Kubernetes cluster by the developers.
-This makes them completely autonomous creating and deleting their environments once the tasks is accomplished.
+In their use case, VMs are spinned up on-demand in the OKD Kubernetes cluster by the developers.
+This makes them completely autonomous creating and deleting their environments once the tasks are accomplished.

 The article explained how to create a golden image using different tools such as Builder Tool and virt-customize.
 Once the custom-built image was ready, then it is transformed into a container image so that it can be uploaded and stored into a container registry.

 > info "Information"
-> In the next blog post of these series we will deploy the custom-built containerized VM from our corporate registry into our Kubernetes cluster.
-It will be shown how our developers can fine tune even more the image deployment, how they can request extra storage and how they can connect to the `VirtualMachineInstance`.
+> In the next blog post of these series, the custom-built containerized VM will be deployed from our corporate registry into our Kubernetes cluster.
+It will be shown how the developers can fine-tune even more the image deployment, how extra storage can be requested and how to connect to the `VirtualMachineInstance`.
 Stay tuned!

 ## References